A Tale of Two Clouds: Amazon vs. Google

 At the end of the day, it is true that AWS offers a lot more cloud products, but quite frankly, unless your applications specifically require them, I find that less is more when it comes to cloud options.
 For those who are new to the cloud scene, having fewer, consolidated options can also be a blessing by offering a much gentler learning curve.

-In my experience, the Google Cloud’s intuitive interface, coupled with cheaper costs, flexible compute options, pay-per-minute pricing, and preemptible instances make the Google Cloud Platform a very attractive alternative to AWS.
+In my experience, the Google Cloud’s intuitive interface, coupled with cheaper costs, flexible compute options and preemptible instances make the Google Cloud Platform a very attractive alternative to AWS.

 So if you’re starting a new project, I would highly recommend you give Google’s Cloud Platform a serious try.